treeben77/rblx-open-cloud/docs/source/datastore.rst

         :param Union[None, int] limit: Will not return more keys than this number.
 Set to ``None`` for no limit.

         :returns: Iterable[:class:`ListedEntry`]
-        :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to list data store keys.
+        :raises rblx-open-cloud.InvalidKey: The token is invalid or doesn't have sufficent permissions to list data store keys.
         :raises rblx-open-cloud.NotFound: The datastore does not exist
         :raises rblx-open-cloud.RateLimited: You're being rate limited by Roblox.
 Try again in a minute.
         :raises rblx-open-cloud.ServiceUnavailable: Roblox's services as currently experiencing downtime.